lanceman2/quickstream/README.md

 - **GNUradio** https://www.gnuradio.org/
 - **gstreamer** https://gstreamer.freedesktop.org/
 - **csdr** https://github.com/simonyiszk/csdr We like straight forward way csdr uses UNIX pipe-line stream to make its flow stream.
+Clearly not the most high performance thing to do, but otherwise love it.
+It's what I do in my prototyping all the time.
+When comparing it with quickstream it begs the question could UNIX streams be rewritten with inter-process shared memory, without kernel buffer to user buffer transfer.
+It'd be so much faster than the current standard UNIX pipe-lines.
+Maybe another day when I have another life-time to burn.

 ### What quickstream intends to do better